 Mlomp, Basse-Casamance

 Mlomp is a traditional Diola town in Casamance.
 You can visit its small museum and learn more about tribal wars, the Diola culture and its unique traditions.
-To make the most of your visit, try to find Laurent, a local guide.
+To make the most of your visit, ask for Laurent, an amazing local guide.

 Sangawatt Museum, Basse-Casamance